This Frequently Asked Questions (FAQ) relates to our WIFI camera.

 What does IP stand for?

 IP stands for Internet Protocol.
 Its a technical name for a network ready camera.
+This means the camera can be viewed on many devices easily.

 Is the camera WIFI or wired?